 The button is already preconfigured: its On Click Action is set to Delete Object, and Caption is set to Delete.
 But you will add some styling to it.
 Do the following:

 a.
 In the General section, set Style to Danger.

 b.
 In the Design section, set Align Self to Right.

-Now you have configured the data view that will show you the customer’s name and address once you select this customer in a list.
+You have configured the data view that will show you the customer’s name and address once you select this customer in the list:

 The workflow for the Delete button in the data view (the red Delete button) is the following:

-A user selects a name of the customer in a list.
+An end-user selects a customer’s name in the list.